Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

 After analyzing BGR in a-Ga$_2$O$_3$, we moved on to the characterization of heat transport in this material.
-The method based on the Green-Kubo formula\cite{lammps_GK, green-kubo, knoop} was applied for calculating the LTC of a-Ga$_2$O$_3$ by integrating the heat current autocorrelation function (HCACF) extracted from the MD trajectories.
-The LTC values for amorphous Ga$_2$O$_3$ were obtained at the temperatures of 300 K, 400 K, 500 K, and 700 K. At each temperature, 20 independent MD simulations were carried out with the MTP.
-The final dependence of LTC on temperature for amorphous Ga$_2$O$_3$ was obtained by averaging the LTC values computed based on the 20 MD trajectories.
-The details on LTC calculations for a-Ga$_2$O$_3$ are described in supplementary material (see the section ``LTC calculations for $\text{a-Ga}_2\text{O}_3$'').
+The method based on the Green-Kubo formula\cite{lammps_GK, green-kubo, knoop} was applied to calculate the LTC of a-Ga$_2$O$_3$.
+LTC values for a-Ga$_2$O$_3$ were obtained at temperatures of 300 K, 400 K, 500 K, and 700 K. At each temperature, 20 independent MD simulations were carried out with the MTP, and the LTC values computed from the 20 MD trajectories were averaged to obtain the final temperature dependence of LTC.

-The results of LTC calculations for a-Ga$_2$O$_3$ were compared with the experimental data\cite{csanyi_ltc_agao}.
+The results of the LTC calculations for a-Ga$_2$O$_3$ were compared with experimental data\cite{csanyi_ltc_agao}.
 As shown in Fig.\ \ref{fig:ltc-agao-vs-exp}, the calculated values were slightly lower than the experimental thermal conductivity.
-However, the theoretical and experimentally measured values had the same order of magnitude.
-Furthermore, our calculations successfully captured the weak dependence of thermal conductivity on temperature observed experimentally across the studied temperature range.
+However, our calculations successfully captured the weak dependence of LTC on temperature observed experimentally across the studied temperature range.
+The discrepancy between the theoretical and experimental LTC values can be attributed to finite-size effects of the simulation system and the composition of the sample used in the experiment\cite{csanyi_ltc_agao}.
+A detailed explanation of the reasons for this discrepancy is given in the supplementary material.

-In addition, the LTC of a-Ga$_2$O$_3$ was compared with the data on $\beta$-Ga$_2$O$_3$ from the work of Rybin and Shapeev\cite{rybin_mtp_ga2o3}, where MTP was also used for computing interatomic forces during the LTC calculations.
-The theoretical LTC of a-Ga$_2$O$_3$ was 6--14 times less than that of $\beta$-Ga$_2$O$_3$ in the temperature range from 300 K to 700 K, which is also consistent with the experimental data\cite{csanyi_ltc_agao}.
-The corresponding LTC(T) graphs are shown in the section ``LTC calculations for $\text{a-Ga}_2\text{O}_3$'' in supplementary material.
-The reason for significant LTC difference between the crystalline and amorphous Ga$_2$O$_3$ is the following.
+In addition, the LTC of a-Ga$_2$O$_3$ was compared with the data on $\beta$-Ga$_2$O$_3$ from the work of Rybin and Shapeev\cite{rybin_mtp_ga2o3}, where an MTP was also used for computing interatomic forces during the LTC calculations.
+The theoretical LTC of a-Ga$_2$O$_3$ was 6--14 times lower than that of $\beta$-Ga$_2$O$_3$ in the temperature range from 300 K to 700 K, which is also consistent with experimental data\cite{csanyi_ltc_agao}.
+The reason for the significant LTC difference between crystalline and amorphous Ga$_2$O$_3$ is as follows.
 In $\beta$-Ga$_2$O$_3$, thermal transport is dominated by propagating phonon modes.
 In contrast, the absence of long-range structural order in amorphous Ga$_2$O$_3$ strongly localizes lattice vibrations.
-This localization traps thermal energy, which results in lower LTC values for a-Ga$_2$O$_3$ in comparison with $\beta$-Ga$_2$O$_3$.
+This localization traps thermal energy, which results in lower LTC values for a-Ga$_2$O$_3$ compared to $\beta$-Ga$_2$O$_3$.
+More details on the LTC calculations for a-Ga$_2$O$_3$ are given in the supplementary material.